 A 1995 graduate of CUNY Law School, Ms. McIntyre has been an active member of Community Legal Resource Network ("CLRN") since its inception in 1998.
 CLRN is an initiative sponsored by CUNY Law School to assist its graduates who practice in small law firms to bring affordable legal services to traditionally under-served communities.
 Ms. McIntyre credits CLRN with helping her to keep her law practice viable while maintaining her connection to CUNY Law School’s client-centered approach to practicing public interest law.
 Ms. McIntyre currently serves as a facilitator of CLRN's Labor and Employment Practice Group.

 Ms. McIntyre is also a long-time member of the National Employment Lawyers Association, a plaintiff’s employment lawyers association, and an active member of its New York Chapter (NELA/NY).
 From 2000 to 2009, she was co-chair of NELA/NY’s Sexual Harassment Committee.
 In December 2005, she was selected by the NELA/NY Executive Board to become a member of that Board.
 In December 2008, was became Executive Secretary to the Board and, in December 2013, she became Co-Vice President of the Board.
 At the end of 2015, Ms. McIntyre stepped down from the Board after 10 years of service.
-She continues to serve as chair of the NELA/NY Legislative Committee and is a member of the NELA/NY Amicus Committee.
+She continues to serve as chair of the NELA/NY Legislative Committee.